tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/synonym-map-operations.md

 ---
 # Synonym Map Operations (Azure Search Service REST API)
 > [!NOTE]
->  Please note that the Synonyms feature is currently in preview and only available in the latest preview api version `2016-09-01-Preview`.
+>  Synonyms is a preview feature, exempt from the service level agreement (SLA).
+Query requests that call preview APIs are not covered by the SLA and are not intended to be used in production code.

-  In Azure Search, user can define custom rules to expand or rewrite a search query with equivalent terms.
-The entity that contains the rules is called synonym map.
+  In Azure Search, developers can define custom rules to expand or rewrite a search query with equivalent terms.
+For example, in your application, the words "whirlpool", "jacuzzi" and "hot tub" may be equivalent and you want to have a rule that automatically expands the search when only one is searched for.
+The entity that contains the rules is called a synonym map.
 Synonym maps are service level resources and maintained independently from search indexes.
-Once a synonym map is uploaded, you can then point any searchable field of your index to the synonym map to enable the synonym feature on the fields.
+Once a synonym map is uploaded, you can point any searchable field to the synonym map (one per field).

 ## Supportability

   The synonyms feature is currently only available in the preview API in the latest preview API version `2016-09-01-Preview`.
+You can use the preview REST API or [preview .NET SDK](https://docs.microsoft.com/azure/search/search-api-versions) to evaluate synonyms.

 ## Workflow